NETWAYS/ansible-collection-elasticstack/roles/kibana/README.md

 ## Requirements

 * The Elastic repositories configured: use the [`repos`](../repos/README.md) role or provide them yourself.
-* A reachable Elasticsearch instance for Kibana to connect to.
 * For browser-facing TLS (`kibana_tls: true`): a certificate and key from a CA your users trust (corporate PKI or a public CA), provided via `kibana_tls_cert` and `kibana_tls_key`.
 The role does **not** generate a browser certificate.

 ## Example